Star Wars Kid

-Star Wars Kid is a viral video made in 2002 by Ghyslain Raza in which he wields a golf ball retriever in imitation of Darth Maul's lightsaber moves from the film Star Wars: Episode I – The Phantom Menace.
-At the time, Raza was a 15-year-old high school student from Trois-Rivières, Quebec, Canada.
+Star Wars Kid is a internet meme made in 2002 by Ghyslain Raza in which he wields a golf ball retriever in imitation of Darth Maul's lightsaber moves from the film Star Wars: Episode I – The Phantom Menace.
+At the time, Raza was a 14-year-old high school student from Trois-Rivières, Quebec, Canada.
 He had not intended for the video to become public, but its subsequent release led to ridicule, during which Raza chose to distance himself from the video.
-Raza since has affirmed his identity and has used the video to help to speak on the effects of bullying and harassment.
+Raza has since affirmed his identity and has used the video to help to speak on the effects of bullying and harassment.